ivan-kleshnin/urlz/README.md

 Functional toolkit for URLs.
 Drop-in [`url`](https://nodejs.org/api/url.html) and [`querystring`](https://nodejs.org/api/querystring.html) replacement.
-Originally built for a static site generator where URL transformation is a common task, but use-cases are really unlimited.
+Originally built for a static site generator where URL transformations are common, but use-cases are really unlimited.

 ### Features